zsmith3/zsmith3.github.io/index.md

 <a href="https://github.com/zsmith3/Music-of-Minecraft-Chrome-Extension" class="gh-link">View on GitHub</a>

 I made this chrome extension for a friend, who wanted to be able to listen to ambient Minecraft music while browsing.
 It can be downloaded from the [Chrome Web Store](https://chrome.google.com/webstore/detail/music-of-minecraft/piidlenoacbeeecjfdkjcgcienfgnkjn).

+## Connect 4
+<a href="https://github.com/zsmith3/connect4" class="gh-link">View on GitHub</a>
+<a href="https://zsmith3.github.io/connect4/" class="gh-link">View Homepage</a>

+I made this simple online game of connect 4 in order to experiment with different AI strategies - although sadly haven't yet had the time to try implementing any interesting machine learning based approaches.

 # Other Projects